Languages specifications and usage in OSDM

 • For communication language (emails etc), we refer to the purchaser preferred language, or the passenger language if possible and applicable.

 • Language mismatch between requested languages and available languages does not lead to an error.
-Instead the provider will provide localized content in english, or if not available, one of the official languages of the issuing country, with a warning in the response
+Instead the provider will provide localized content in english, or if not available, one of the official languages of the issuing country, with a warning in the response.

 Fulfillment language

-• If omitted or not available, (one of) the language(s) of the issuing country is used as default in case a language was specified but could not be satisfied (fallback to one of the languages of the issuing country, a warning is added to the response.
+• In case a language was specified but could not be satisfied, fallback to one of the languages of the issuing country and add a warning to the response.